marius-team/marius/README.md

 Experiment configuration, scripts and a copy of the paper are located in the `osdi2021` directory.
 The directory is structured in the following format.

+See the detailed instructions for how to build Marius.

-### How Marius works ###
+### How to use Marius ###

 Marius is run from the command line by supplying a .ini format configuration file which defines the training procedure.

-For example, the following command will train marius on the configuration used to obtain the ComplEx entry in Table 2.
+For example, the following command will train marius on the configuration used to obtain the ComplEx entry in Table 2 of the paper.

 `marius_train osdi2021/system_comparisons/fb15k/marius/complex.ini`